clare-pack818/clare-pack818.github.io/_posts/2017-10-26-Meeting-02-Backyard-Jungle-1.md

 Recap/discuss higginbotham hike
 Add to the den doodle (for loops awarded)
 Bobcat requirements/progress update
-Famuly Stories:  scouts working on the family stories adventure will have time to share something they learned about their family
+Family Stories:  scouts working on the family stories adventure can share something they learned about their family
 Activity:  Build a (milk carton) birdhouse
 Next outing:  11/4 pomona college organic farm, 1pm